Player Events & Analytics

 }

-Once you have event data you can save it in database, build your own analytics application, present data in any way.
+Once you have event data, you can save it in a database, build your own analytics application, present the data in your preferred way.